 There is a lot to consider when deciding how to allocate time between parents.
 But, if you discuss these items in advance, and have a plan going in, it could save you a huge headache down the road.

-This divorce and parenting legal advice was brought to you by our Minnesota Family Law Lawyers .
+This divorce and parenting legal advice was brought to you by our MN Family Law Lawyers .